spcs/synaps/synaps-api/doc/source/artifacts/apispec/limitation/value_limitation.rst

    * - StartDate
      - DateTime
      -
-     - (Total seconds between StartTime and EndTime) / Period should be less or equals than 1,440.
+     -
    * - StartTime
      - DateTime
      -
-     - (Total seconds between StartTime and EndTime) / Period should be less or equals than 1,440.
+     - The time period between StartTime and EndTime should not be over 15 days.
    * - StateReason
      - String
      - 1 ~ 1023